Carey Mulligan is a modern Woman in Black

 Fast forward to the plot…

-Set in a sunny Ohio for some reason – not the UK capital like I assumed! – thirtysomething medical school dropout Cassie lives in her parents’ suburban home.
-She works shifts at a local coffee shop.
+Set in a sunny Ohio for some reason – not the UK capital like I assumed! – thirtysomething medical school dropout Cassie lives in her parents’ suburban home, working shifts at a local coffee shop.

 In the evenings she feigns drunkenness at nightclubs, luring so-called “nice” guys into taking her home to their bachelor pads before – bam! – she reveals her sobriety.
 She then launches into a lecture about the evils of a society that sees incapacitated women as fair game.